-- i) If the ball goes out of play, the dead ball appeal cannot be made until the Plate Umpire places a new ball into the game. - ii) If the pitcher has possession of the ball and is in contact with the pitching plate when making a verbal appeal, no Illegal Pitch is called. - iii) If the Umpire has declared "Play Ball" and the pitcher then requests an appeal, the Umpire would again call "Time" and allow the appeal process. - d) Additional out appeals may be made after the third out as long as they are made properly and are made to remove a run, or made to reinstate the correct batting order. - e) These are the types of appeal: - i) missing a base; - ii) leaving a base on a caught fly ball before the ball is first touched; - iii) batting out-of-order; - iv) attempting to advance to second base after reaching first base; - v) illegal substitutions; - vi) the use of an unannounced player under the Replacement Player Rule; - vii) Illegal Re-entry; - viii) the use of an unannounced player under the Designated Player Rule; or - ix) runners switching positions on the bases they occupied.
+- i) If the ball goes out of play, the dead ball appeal cannot be made until the Plate Umpire places a new ball into the game. - ii) If the pitcher has possession of the ball and is in contact with the pitcher's plate when making a verbal appeal, no Illegal Pitch is called.

+- iii) If the Umpire has declared "PLAY BALL" and the pitcher then requests an appeal, the Umpire would again call "TIME" and allow the appeal process. - d) Additional out appeals may be made after the third out as long as they are made properly and are made to remove a run or to reinstate the correct batting order. - e) These are the types of appeal: - i) missing a base; - ii) leaving a base on a caught fly ball before the ball is first touched; - iii) batting out-of-order; - iv) attempting to advance to second base after reaching first base; - v) illegal substitutions; - vi) the use of an unannounced player under the Replacement Player Rule; - vii) Illegal Re-entry; - viii) the use of an unannounced player under the Designated Player Rule; - ix) runners switching positions on the bases they occupied; or - x) the use of an incorrect runner on second base in a tiebreaker inning or as a temporary runner for the catcher or pitcher of record.